 We walked through the beautiful Blue Mountain Village and into the military-like registration.
 Register, line up and go on your mission.
 Ours…hit the big top.

 We rented our bikes, our protective gear and were lifted up on the same lines as the ski lift, retro-fitted for bikes.

 The views were getting more expansive as the lift went further along the track.
-The feeling was setting in that mountain biking was a lot more intensive that was originally thought.
+The feeling was setting in that mountain biking was a lot more intensive than was originally thought.

 We got to the top and immediately were intimated from the padded warriors, ready to head straight down.

 We geared up and hit the trails.
 They were a workout, to say the least.
 But the trip was well worth it at the top.
 We wanted to go on more trails, even the one that followed all along the mountain.
 The journey left us with no choice but to go to Scandinave Spa to recap how much fun we had.
 Bucket list item checked off.